This list of Morgellons symptoms is simply a guide and is in no way conclusive.

 Crawling and stinging sensations

-Crawling, pin-pricks, electrical nerve tingling, and stinging sensations, both underneath and on the skin surface, sometimes referred to as Formication.
+Crawling, pin-pricks, electrical nerve tingling, and stinging sensations of apparent invisible bugs, both underneath and on the skin surface, sometimes referred to as Formication.

 An individual will often describe the feeling as “bugs moving, stinging or biting”.
 Besides the general skin area, the sensation may also involve the scalp, ear canal, and body hair or hair follicles.
 The sensations are at times related to the presence of easily seen insects, arthropods, and other human and non-human associated parasites.